ShaneCurcuru/minimal-mistakes/_pages/about.md

 This site is my particular interpretation of The Apache Way.
 As a long-time committer and member of the ASF, I've come to belive in an love the ASF itself.
 I hope this site helps others, and gives people a perspective on what I think is one of the best ways to work.

 This site is Shane's attempt at providing a solid explanation of the key concepts behind the Apache Way in as approachable manner as I am able.
 This site does not represent the official views or policies of The Apache Software Foundation.
 All official policies of the ASF may be found on the main apache.org domain.

+## Make Suggestions And Discuss The Apache Way

+This site is in a <a href="https://github.com/{{ site.repository }}">GitHub repository</a>, so all Apache committers are welcome to make Pull Requests.
+Note this is not an official Apache project.

+To discuss the Apache Way or learn more about how best to work with any Apache project, please see the [Apache Community Development project](//community.apache.org/), and participate in the [dev@community mailing list](https://lists.apache.org/list.html?dev@community.apache.org).